-- a brief statement in which students evaluate their development as German majors
+- a brief reflection statement in which students evaluate their intellectual development as German majors

 - a list of courses taken for the major

-- sample pages of Lesejournale from all German courses numbered 300 and above taken at Lawrence
+- sample Lesejournale or other short writing assignments from all German courses numbered 300 and above taken at Lawrence

 - four papers from upper-level courses, two of which may be from courses taken abroad

 - the capstone paper